Claudia Aldersley BA(Hons), PGCE, MBACP Counsellor for children and young people

 I am a registered member of the BACP- the professional body for counselling.

-I have completed training in Cognitive Behaviour Therapy with the British Pyschological Society.
+I have completed training in Cognitive Behaviour Therapy and Clinical Supervision which is accredited by the British Psychological Society.

-I continuously attend professional training, including many courses at CAMHS in Liverpool in such things as self-harm, anxiety, OCD and trauma.
+I continuously attend professional training, including many courses at Alder Hey in such things as self-harm, neuro-science, anxiety, OCD and trauma.
 I have also attended training in Mindfulness, Safeguarding and Suicide Prevention.

 British Association for Counselling & Psychotherapy